giuliamasoero/giuliamasoero.github.io/content/project/rescue-swifts/index.md

 ### Approach

 We are building a collaborative network of wildlife rescue centres that collect data on swift admissions.
-The project follows a two-step approach: an initial survey to identify available datasets and willingness to collaborate, followed by targeted data sharing and analyses.
+The project follows a **two-step approach**:

+1. An **initial survey** — the one linked above — to identify available datasets and willingness to collaborate.
+2. **Targeted data sharing and analyses**, only after a formal collaboration agreement with each participating centre.
+Data sharing is opened up on a case-by-case basis and in full respect of GDPR and data-protection rules.

 By combining rescue data with high-resolution climatic information, we aim to uncover the mechanisms linking extreme weather to increased mortality risk in young swifts.

-### Collaboration

-This project is developed in collaboration with:
+### The team behind the project

-- Mattia Brambilla, University of Milano, Italy
+- Mattia Brambilla — University of Milano, Italy
-- Alejandro Corregidor-Castro, University of Padova, Italy
+- Alejandro Corregidor-Castro — University of Padova, Italy
-- Giulia Masoero, Swiss Ornithological Institute, Switzerland
+- Giulia Masoero — Swiss Ornithological Institute, Switzerland

-Are you interested in collaborating?
-Would you like to help us translate the Google form in a language that is not yet present?
-We are interested in spreading this form as widely as possible...
-Contact us!

-Contact: giulia.masoero@vogelwarte.ch
+<p>&nbsp;</p>

+### ✉️ Get in touch

+**You run a rescue centre?** Fill in the survey above — or, if you have questions first, just drop us a line.
+We're happy to talk.

+**You want to help us spread the word?** Share the survey with rescue centres, ringers, ornithological societies or wildlife-friendly friends across Europe.
+The wider the network, the stronger the study.

+**You can help us translate the form into a language we don't yet cover?** Please contact us — we will gladly add it.

+📧 **giulia.masoero@vogelwarte.ch**